manish8561/go_microservice/README.md

 > ### Golang/Gin codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld] spec and API.

-This codebase was created to demonstrate a fully fledged fullstack application built with **Golang/Gin** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with **Golang/Gin** including Mongodb, CRUD operations, authentication, routing, pagination, and more.

 # Directory structure